-Parking at Cedar Point is $15 per vehicle, or $25 for preferred parking.
+Parking at Cedar Point is $20 per vehicle, or $30 for preferred parking.

 Lockers, pets and food

 All-day lockers are available for rent near the main gate, starting at $15, based on the locker size.

-New Cedar Point attraction for 2017: Cedar Point Shores
+Cedar Point Shores

 Roller coasters and thrill rides

-With this plan, you can open these professional photos on your mobile device, and share them on social media.
-Add the program to your daily ticket for $34.99 or season pass for $54.99
+With this plan, you can open these professional photos on your mobile device and share them on social media.
+Add the program to your daily ticket for $29.99 or season pass for $64.99.

-Stage shows, dino displays and ways to chill
+Stage shows and other ways to chill